-Not only is Twickenham Stadium the home of England Rugby but the largest dedicated Rugby Union venue in the world, seating a capacity of up to 82,000 people.
+Twickenham Stadium is the home of England Rugby and the largest dedicated Rugby Union venue globally, seating up to 82,000 people.

-The history of Twickenham begins with William ‘Billy’ Williams, who was charged by the Rugby Union to find a ground for England Rugby.
-His choice of site quickly earned the nickname the Cabbage Patch as it was built on allotments used for growing fruit and vegetables.
+The history of Twickenham begins with William ‘Billy’ Williams, who the Rugby Union charged to find a ground for England Rugby.
+His site choice quickly earned the Cabbage Patch’s nickname as the land was used for growing fruit and vegetables.

 After an £80 million investment in 2006, England’s National Stadium stood in all its glory.